beastbroak30/Embedded-Life/README.md

 # Embedded-Life
-Something about c ,BareMetal ,stm32 ,books and life advices
+Something about C ,BareMetal ,stm32 ,books and life advices